 That list was just worth the price of admission.
 I love that.
 That’s great.
 I love that.
 So good.
 So so good.
 What do you wish you had known before you had started this community?

-That would be a blast.
-Thank you.
-This has been really fun, Rebecca.
+That would be Thank you.
+This has been really fun.
+Rebecca.
 Thanks so much for having me.

-If you’d like to learn more about Yana and her work, you can find her online at Yana Ludwig dotnet.
-You can find her books, the cooperative culture handbook and together resilient at the icy.org Bookstore.
+If you’d like to learn more about Jana and her work, you can find her online at Jana Ludwig dotnet.
+You can find her books, the cooperative culture handbook, and together resilient at the icy.org Bookstore.
 And if you go to our show notes, we’re going to have a 20% off discount code for podcast listeners when you purchase both of those books together.
-I also want to mention that Yana has an online course called starting an intentional community that’s just been made into a self paced course that’s really perfect for people who are just getting started with a community project or who are dreaming about starting one.
-You can find more information about all of that and learn more about this podcast hosted by the Foundation for intentional community at i see.org/podcast.
+I also want to mention that Jana has an online course called starting an intentional community that’s just been made into a self paced course that’s really perfect for people who are just getting started with a community project, or who are dreaming about starting one.
+You can find more information about all of that and learn more about this podcast hosted by the Foundation for intentional community at ic.org/podcast.
 If you’d like to see inspiring images and video of community life, come find me on Instagram at inside community podcast.
 I would love to hear from you there.
 And as always, if this content has been meaningful or useful to you, please subscribe rate review, share with your friends and any folks you know who are curious about living inside community

 Listen & Subscribe